Deryn E. Fogg

 Research Interests

-Sustainable synthesis; design and synthesis of homogeneous catalysts for olefin metathesis and tandem catalysis
+Sustainable synthesis; mechanism and design in homogeneous catalysis; mechanistic insights into catalyst decomposition; olefin metathesis and tandem catalysis

 POSITIONS HELD